Southeast Idaho Recreation

 Mountain Biking and Cycling Trails There are 100’s of miles of mountain bike trails within the public lands of Southeast Idaho!
 The Portneuf Greenway has miles of scenic bike paths in the heart of Pocatello.
 We have a Free Interactive Trail Map website!
 You can zoom into the area you are interested in, click the trail and print the map or use your smart phone with geolocation!
 Click on a trail and a window shows trail details.
 You can export our map to Google Earth, a GPS device or the Avenza Maps App for use in areas with no mobile coverage.

 Experience Southeast Idaho Birding!
+All 45 birding sites are listed and each species is indexed on the chart in our Birdwatcher’s Guide to Southeast Idaho Brochure.
+Request your Free Printed Brochure.
 Lush green valleys dappled with purple sage, and wetlands nestled into mountain vistas Southeast Idaho captivates travelers of all walks.
 Bear Lake and Grays Lake National Wildlife Refuges along with Curlew National Grasslands headline the forty five birding sites in Southeast Idaho.
 Avid birders will want to experience the Bear River area between Preston and Downey, the bird sanctuary at Sterling, and the Snake River area between American Falls and Massacre Rocks State Park.
-All 45 birding sites are listed and each species is indexed on the chart in our Birding Trails in Southeast Idaho Brochure (PDF).
-Request your Free Print Birding Trails in Southeast Idaho Brochure.
 View the Idaho Birding Trail Interactive Map Portneuf Valley Audubon Society Field Trips & Birding Info American Falls Birding Festival The Bird Festival provides bird watchers the opportunity to view a wide variety of birds normally seen in Southeastern Idaho.
 Field trips to Massacre State Park and the American Falls Reservoir provide a great place for bird watching.
 The date is timed to overlap wintering birds and the beginning of spring migration.
 Southeast Idaho Birding Sites

 Breweries & Nightlife